Molson Coors Beverage (NYSE:TAP) PT Raised to $43.00 at Credit Suisse Group

-Molson Coors Beverage (NYSE:TAP) had its price target raised by Credit Suisse Group from $35.00 to $43.00 in a report released on Friday, Price Targets.com reports.
-Credit Suisse Group currently has an underperform rating on the stock.
+Molson Coors Beverage (NYSE:TAP) had its price objective upped by equities researchers at Credit Suisse Group from $35.00 to $43.00 in a research note issued to investors on Thursday, Benzinga reports.
+The firm currently has an “underperform” rating on the stock.
+Credit Suisse Group’s target price suggests a potential downside of 27.74% from the company’s current price.

-In other Molson Coors Beverage news, CEO Simon Cox sold 10,653 shares of the business’s stock in a transaction that occurred on Wednesday, February 24th.
-The shares were sold at an average price of $46.62, for a total transaction of $496,642.86.
-Following the sale, the chief executive officer now owns 52,091 shares of the company’s stock, valued at approximately $2,428,482.42.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-Also, Director James A. Winnefeld, Jr. bought 1,000 shares of the company’s stock in a transaction on Friday, February 12th.
-The shares were bought at an average cost of $44.49 per share, for a total transaction of $44,490.00.
-Following the transaction, the director now owns 7,442 shares in the company, valued at approximately $331,094.58.
+In other news, CEO Simon Cox sold 10,653 shares of the stock in a transaction dated Wednesday, February 24th.
+The shares were sold at an average price of $46.62, for a total value of $496,642.86.
+Following the completion of the sale, the chief executive officer now directly owns 52,091 shares in the company, valued at $2,428,482.42.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+Also, Director James A. Winnefeld, Jr. bought 1,000 shares of Molson Coors Beverage stock in a transaction dated Friday, February 12th.
+The stock was acquired at an average price of $44.49 per share, with a total value of $44,490.00.
+Following the completion of the transaction, the director now directly owns 7,442 shares of the company’s stock, valued at $331,094.58.
 The disclosure for this purchase can be found here.
-2.43% of the stock is currently owned by insiders.
+2.43% of the stock is owned by corporate insiders.

 Molson Coors Beverage Co is a holding company, which engages in the production and sale of beer.
 It operates through the following segments: North America and Europe.
 The North America segment operates in the U.S., Canada and various countries in the Caribbean, Latin, and South America.
 The Europe segment operates in Bulgaria, Croatia, Czech Republic, Hungary, Montenegro, the Republic of Ireland, Romania, Serbia, the U.K., various other European countries, and certain countries within the Middle East, Africa, and Asia Pacific.